gda-score/anonymization-mechanisms/uber/examples/README.md

 The privacy budget `'epsilon'` represents the privacy budget to be used by the query.
 The query can only be executed if the corresponding session's cumulative privacy budget use does not exceed the session's maximum privacy budget once the query's epsilon privacy budget is added.
-If the maximum is not enough a "budget exceeded" error is returned.
+If the maximum is not enough, a "budget exceeded" error is returned.
 Otherwise, the query's result is anonymized according to the epsilon value and epsilon is added to the session's cumulative privacy budget use.